-Applicants should visit OJP's performance measurement page at www.ojp.gov/performance to view the specific reporting requirements for this grant program.
+Applicants should visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.

-Performance measures for this solicitation are listed in Appendix A: Performance Measures Table.
+Possible performance measures for this solicitation are listed in Appendix A: Performance Measures Table.
+However, OJJDP will work with the grantee upon award to identify appropriate performance measures that will demonstrate progress and outcomes.